mvolkmann/blog/src/progressive-web-apps.md

 When a PWA attempts to access device features, such as contacts or the camera, the user will be prompted to grant permission.

-## Advantages Over Native Apps

-The advantages that PWAs have over native mobile apps include the ability to:

-- allow users to access apps by URL instead of needing to download from an app store
-- bypass app store review
-- avoid app store cut of purchase prices (such as Apple's 30% cut)
-- provide automatic app updates
-- implement using widely known web technologies
-- run on web, Android, and iOS with a single code base

 ## Manifest File